Cinnamon1212/DecimScanner/README.md

 * Add more UDP scans
 * Create ARP class with relevant scans
 * Create Wireless
 * Ensure all errors are correctly handled with a custom message
-* Add service discovery to TCP Connect (or make a separate scan)
 * Add OS detection (and make a separate scan)

 ## Set Up